Sanshui, Foshan

 Sanshui District, formerly romanized as Samshui, is an urban district of the prefecture-level city of Foshan in Guangdong province, China.
-It had a population of 622,645 as of the 2010 census.
+It had a population of 803,226 as of the 2020 census.
 It is known for the "Samsui women", emigrants who labour in Singapore, and for a large fireworks explosion in 2008.

 History

-According to archaeology sites discovered within the region, there were human beings inhabited in the town of Baini (白坭鎮) Sanshui District about four thousand years ago.
+According to archaeology sites discovered within the region, there were human beings inhabited in the today town of Baini (白坭鎮) Sanshui District about four thousand years ago.
+Sanshui County was established in the fifth year of Jiajing (1526) in the Ming Dynasty.
+It was temporarily merged into Nanhai County in 1959, revoked and restored in 1960, and reorganized into a county-level city in 1993.
+In 2002, it was reorganized into a district and belonged to Foshan City.

-Samshui was formerly a town which served as the seat of an eponymous county.
-It was elevated to city status before becoming an urban district of Foshan.

 In February 2008, twenty fireworks warehouses exploded in Sanshui.
-In total over 15,000 cartons of fireworks were set off over a period of 24 hours.
+In total, over 15,000 cartons of fireworks were set off over a period of 24 hours.
 The loss of inventory was extensive enough that U.S. markets faced real shortages of supply.

 Administration divisions

 The neighbouring cities, counties and districts are Gaoyao, Dinghu District and Sihui in the west, Qingxin County and Qingyuan in the north, Huadu District and Nanhai District in the east and Gaoming District in the south-west.
 Sanshui administers 2 subdistricts and 5 towns: